-- Reassuring the student and providing continuous support. - Offering an immediate opportunity to discuss the experience with their tutor or Head of House. - Being advised to keep a record of the bullying as evidence and discuss how respond to concerns and build resilience as appropriate. - Working towards restoring self-esteem and confidence. - Providing ongoing support; this may include: working and speaking with staff, offering formal counselling, engaging with parents and guardians. - Where necessary, working with the wider community and local/national organisations to provide further or specialist advice and guidance; this could include support through Early Help or Specialist Children's Services, or support through Child and Adolescent Mental Health Services (CAMHS).
+- Reassuring the student and providing continuous support via the listening referral system. - Offering an immediate opportunity to discuss the experience with their tutor or Head of

+Year - Being advised to keep a record of the bullying as evidence and discuss how respond to

+- concerns and build resilience as appropriate. - Working towards restoring self-esteem and confidence. - Providing ongoing support; this may include: working and speaking with staff, offering formal counselling, engaging with parents and guardians. - Where necessary, working with the wider community and local/national organisations to provide further or specialist advice and guidance; this could include support through Early Help or Specialist Children's Services, or support through Child and Adolescent Mental Health Services (CAMHS).